-POLICY ENV 2: IMPORTANT OPEN SPACES - The following open spaces in Witherley, Fenny Drayton and Ratcliffe Culey (figures 6.1-6.3) are of high value for recreation, beauty, amenity, tranquillity or as green spaces within or close to the built-up area.
-Development proposals that result in their loss, or have a significant adverse effect on them, will not be supported unless the open space is replaced by equivalent or better provision in an equally suitable location, or unless it can be demonstrated to the Parish Council that the open space is no longer required by the community.
+POLICY ENV 2: IMPORTANT OPEN SPACES - The following open spaces in Witherley and Fenny Drayton (Figures 4.1 and 4.2) are of high value for recreation, beauty, amenity, tranquility or as green spaces within or close to the built-up area.
+Development proposals that result in their loss, or have a significant adverse effect on them, will not be supported unless the open space is replaced by equivalent or better provision in an equally accessible location for users, or unless it can be demonstrated to the Parish Council that the open space is no longer required by the community.